NREL/HPC/docs/Documentation/Applications/ipopt.md

 grand_parent: Development
 ---

-# Ipopt
+# IPOPT

-*Ipopt (Interior Point OPTimizer, pronounced "Eye-Pea-Opt") is an open-source non-linear optimizer using the interior point method.*
+*IPOPT (Interior Point OPTimizer, pronounced "Eye-Pea-Opt") is an open-source non-linear optimizer using the interior point method.*

-Ipopt is commonly used in solving power flow, e.g., AC Optimal Power Flow, and controls problems.
+IPOPT is commonly used in solving power flow, e.g., AC Optimal Power Flow, and controls problems.
 Please refer to their [project website](https://github.com/coin-or/Ipopt) for the source code.
 The documentation can be found [here](https://coin-or.github.io/Ipopt/index.html).

+!!! info
+    IPOPT with HSL linear solvers is available as a module on Kestrel.
+Please see [IDAES Solvers](./idaes_solvers.md) for additional details.

 ## Installation

-The default installation instructions can be found in the [Ipopt documentation here](https://coin-or.github.io/Ipopt/INSTALL.html).
+The default installation instructions can be found in the [IPOPT documentation here](https://coin-or.github.io/Ipopt/INSTALL.html).
 The remainder of the page describes what has worked for NREL HPC users.

-### Eagle

-We will use COIN-OR's [coinbrew](https://github.com/coin-or/coinbrew) repo to build Ipopt along with the dependencies ASL, HSL and Mumps libraries.
+We will use COIN-OR's [coinbrew](https://github.com/coin-or/coinbrew) repo to build IPOPT along with the dependencies ASL, HSL and Mumps libraries.

 !!! note
-    Follow the [instructions to setup the environment](hsl.md#Eagle) for HSL before proceeding with the steps below.
+    Follow the [instructions to setup the environment](../Development/Libraries/hsl.md#hpc) for HSL before proceeding with the steps below.

 1. `module load gcc/8.4.0 mkl`
 2. Clone (or download) the [coinbrew](https://github.com/coin-or/coinbrew) repo.
 If you download the repo you may have to change the permissions on the `coinbrew` *script* before using it: `chmod u+x coinbrew/coinbrew`
 3. `cd` into the directory
 4. `./coinbrew fetch Ipopt@stable/3.13`
-    * This fetches the branch `stable/3.13` of the Ipopt repository as well as the dependencies COIN-OR repositories `ThirdParty-ASL`, `ThirdParty-HSL` and `ThirdParty-Mumps` (other versions of Ipopt can also be downloaded in this manner)
+    * This fetches the branch `stable/3.13` of the IPOPT repository as well as the dependencies COIN-OR repositories `ThirdParty-ASL`, `ThirdParty-HSL` and `ThirdParty-Mumps` (other versions of IPOPT can also be downloaded in this manner)
 5. `cd ThirdParty/HSL`
 6. Copy the HSL source code to the current directory and unpack it
 7. Create a link called `coinhsl` that points to the HSL source code (or rename the directory)